oracle-livelabs/apex/apex-professional-hol11/2-improving-products.md

     ![Change faceted search](./images/change-faceted-search-attr.png " ")

 ## Task 4: Enhance the Cards Region

+This task focuses on updating the design and layout of the cards that display product information, ensuring they’re visually appealing and easy to read.

 1. In the **Rendering** tab (left pane), navigate to **Search Results** and in the Property Editor (right pane), update the SQL query: